-Alex May is an artist working with video projection, projection mapping, software programming, interaction, performance, and robotics to explore the boundaries between human perception and digital technologies.
+Alex May is an artist working with video projection, projection mapping, software programming, interaction, performance, and robotics to create video mapped installations, interactive artworks, video art, and generative works.

-He has performed art at Tate Modern and Watermans, and exhibited internationally including at the V&A, Science Museum, Bletchley Park, the Museum of Contemporary Art in Caracas, the Science Gallery in Dublin, and the Grande Halle de la Villette in Paris.
+He has exhibited internationally including at Tate Modern, the V&A, Science Museum, Bletchley Park, the Museum of Contemporary Art in Caracas, the Science Gallery in Dublin, and the Grande Halle de la Villette in Paris.

 Alex is a Visiting Research Fellow: Artist in Residence with the computer science department of University of Hertfordshire and a Digital Media Arts MA sessional lecturer at University of Brighton.